Written by QUAYUM RAJA

 Butt, whose only crime was that he wanted his homeland reunited.
 I sent a letter to the London-based Amnesty

-International from Germany
+International from Germany UK

 Although